sujesharukil/ValigatorJS/README.md

 ## Dependencies

-The library expects lodash (https://github.com/lodash/lodash) to be loaded anad available.
+The library expects lodash (https://github.com/lodash/lodash) to be loaded and available.

 ## Code Example